Newar language

-Newar (/nəˈwɑːr/; 𑐣𑐾𑐥𑐵𑐮 𑐨𑐵𑐲𑐵, nepāla bhāṣā) is a Sino-Tibetan language spoken by the Newar people, the indigenous inhabitants of Nepal Mandala, which consists of the Kathmandu Valley and surrounding regions in Nepal.
-The language is known officially in Nepal as Nepal Bhasa, a name that has been historically used for the language.
-The term "Newari" is also used to refer to the language, although the Indic -i suffix is considered inappropriate by some Newar speakers.
+Newar (/nəˈwɑːr/; 𑐣𑐾𑐥𑐵𑐮 𑐨𑐵𑐲𑐵, nepāla bhāṣā) is a Sino-Tibetan language of central Nepal belonging to the Tibeto-Burman group.
+It is spoken natively by the Newar people, the indigenous inhabitants of Nepal Mandala, which consists of the Kathmandu Valley and surrounding regions in Nepal.
+The name Nepal Bhasa was historically used for the language and is also the name used in official contexts by the Government of Nepal.
+This name is also preferred by native speakers and writers of the language.
+Another name frequently used is Newari, but this name is considered inappropriate by Newars due to the addition of the Indic -i suffix and it has become increasingly common to refer to the language as Newar in English.
 (Note: * "The Newars themselves, some of whom find the term 'Newar' to be an oppressive reminder of their colonization by the Gorkhas in the 18th century."